instancio/instancio/website/docs/user-guide.md

 ### Selector Scopes

 Selectors also offer the `within(Scope... scopes)` method for fine-tuning which targets they should be applied to.
-The method accepts one or more `Scope` objects that can be creating using the static methods in the `Select` class.
+The method accepts one or more `Scope` objects that can be created using static methods in the `Select` class.

 ``` java linenums="1" title="Static methods for specifying selector scopes"
 Select.scope(Class<?> targetClass, String field)